 To apply, please fill out this online form.

-To complete your application, after filling out this form, send us the following documents (PDF by preference) at firstname.lastname@example.org:
+To complete your application, after filling out this form, please send us the following documents (PDF by preference) at firstname.lastname@example.org:

 – a CV;